Central Council of German Sinti and Roma: Description

 National Socialist occupied Europe.
 In May 1995, in cooperation with the member organisations of the Central Council, Rose achieved recognition for German Sinti and Roma as a national minority in Germany with their own minority language, connected with their goal of equal participation in social and political life.

 Civil rights work

-To the first important steps of this civil rights work belong:
+The first important steps of this civil rights work include: